-There are incredible opportunities for quiet accommodation in this area since it’s slightly removed from the crowded areas, perfect for families and couples with mid-range budgets.
+There are incredible opportunities for quiet accommodation in this area since it’s slightly far from the crowded areas, perfect for families and couples with mid-range budgets.

-Finding where to stay in Bali might be complicated without firsthand experience; hopefully, this comprehensive guide gave you enough insights to start looking at a specific location and start gathering information about where you want to stay.
+We know that finding where to stay in Bali is complicated without firsthand experience.
+Hopefully, this comprehensive guide gave you enough insights to start looking at a specific location and start gathering information about where you want to stay.
 All that’s left now, is getting some tips for traveling Bali regarding transport, food or money.

 Accommodation is relatively easy to find across the island, and you’ll find dozens of options available for every budget and target, from crowded urban areas right next to the beach to secluded natural paradises that will amaze you.